fathallah-ahmed/FISVDD_QoE_VideoStreaming/PROJECT_SUMMARY.md

 1. ✅ LFOVIA_QoE retrained with new features (AUC 0.80)
 2. ✅ LIVE_NFLX_II regression test (AUC 0.74, no degradation)
-3. ✅ Benchmark K-fold validation completed
+3. ✅ Benchmark K-fold validation completed for all datasets
-4. ✅ Comparative analysis generated
+4. ✅ Comparative analysis generated with 3 datasets
 5. ✅ Project structure cleaned and organized
 6. ✅ Documentation comprehensive and clear